LAUREN ROSE

 SARAH COLLINS-SIMMONS

 Sarah Collins-Simmons grew up in the mountains of Nelson County, Virginia, so she felt right at home when she moved to Highland in 2011 to participate as one of the founding Fellows at the Allegheny Mountain Institute.
-Sarah studied Architecture and Environmental Science at the University of Virginia.
+Sarah studied architecture and environmental science at the University of Virginia.
 She earned a Masters of Landscape Architecture from the University of Georgia, worked in community development at The Highland Center and managed orchards and made cider with Big Fish Cider, Co.
-At Future Generations University, she is the Strategy and Impact Associate for the Nature-Based Enterprises team working to advance maple and walnut syrup production in Appalachia and expand the region’s forest farming.
+At Future Generations University, she is program manager for the Appalachia Program team working to advance tree syrup production in Appalachia and expand the region’s forest farming.

 SHANNON DONNELLY